-The Data Potection Act provides individuals with the right to know what information is held about them by the University and get access to it.
+The Data Protection Act provides individuals with the right to know what information is held about them by the University and get access to it.
 Our Data Protection Policy.

 The Data Protection team manages requests for personal information and provides guidance and support to staff, students and individuals to ensure the University is in compliance with the Act.

-In May 2018 The General Data Protection Regulation (GDPR) will replace the current Data Protection Act (DPA).
+In May 2018 The General Data Protection Regulation (GDPR) came into force in the EU and a new UK Data Protection Act 2018 (implementing the GDPR in the UK) replaced the old 1998 Data Protection Act (DPA).
 GDPR update